Azhar23S/Azhar23S/README.md

 ## PROJECTS 🎲

-I have done several Projects for my Portfolio on Python, Exxploratory Data Analysis, Machine Learing, SQL, and Tableau.
+I have done several Projects for my Portfolio on Python, Exploratory Data Analysis, Machine Learing, SQL, and Tableau.
 You can find my projects in the Respositories. 👇